 Echeveria laui Moran & J.Meyrán

-Echeveria laui is one of the most attractive Echevarias.
-It is a very slow-growing, usually unbranched, succulent plant with blue-grey-white powdery leaves.
-It grows up to 6 inches (15 cm) tall, but may take many years.
-The rosettes are up to 5 inches (12.5 cm) in diameter.
-It is very symmetrical and pretty whether or not it is in flower.
-The flowers are peachy-rose in color.
+Echeveria laui is one of the most attractive Echeverias.
+It is a slow-growing, usually unbranched succulent with blue-grey leaves covered with a powdery coating.
+The rosettes grow up to 6 inches (15 cm) tall and are up to 5 inches (12.5 cm) in diameter.
+Flowers are peachy-rose and appear in summer.